New York State Department of Environmental Conservation (DEC) Review of Wind Energy Generation Projects

 Freshwater Wetlands Permit (Part 663)

-A Freshwater Wetlands Permit is required for construction activities that disturb state-regulated freshwater wetlands and adjacent areas.
+A Freshwater Wetlands Permit (link leaves DEC's website) is required for construction activities that disturb state-regulated freshwater wetlands and adjacent areas.
 Applicants must demonstrate that all efforts have been made to avoid or minimize wetland impacts from the proposed construction, reasonable alternatives have been considered, and mitigation is provided for any remaining wetland impacts.